andradesampaio/vendas-api/README.md

 # vendas-api

-See the documentation at:: http://localhost:8080/swagger-ui.html
+See the documentation at: http://localhost:8080/swagger-ui.html